nandestan/nandestan/README.md

 - 👋 Hi, I’m @nandestan
 - 👀 I’m interested in developing and gaming
 - 🌱 I’m currently learning asp.net
-- 📫 How to reach me on nandy.viper@gmail.com
+- 📫 How to reach me - nandy.viper@gmail.com

 <!---
 nandestan/nandestan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.